zalando/skipper/docs/kubernetes/ingress-controller.md

 Baremetal loadbalancer perform really well, but the configuration is not updated frequently and most of these installations are not meant to rapidly change.
-With introducing kubernetes this will change and there is a need of rapid changing http routers.
+With introducing Kubernetes this will change and there is a need of rapid changing http routers.
 Skipper is designed for rapidly changing it's routing tree.